ast-grep/ast-grep.github.io/website/guide/scan-project.md

 Okay!
 The pattern syntax works just like what we have learnt before.

-## `sg scan` the code
+## Scan the Code

-Now you can try scannning the code!
+Now you can try scanning the code!
 You can create a JavaScript file containing `eval` to test it.

 Run `sg scan` in your project, ast-grep will give you some beautiful scan report!